ivpusic/golog/README.md

 ```

 #### Enabling appenders
 As you know stdout appender is enabled by default.
-You can enable additional appenders using ``Enable`` method of appender.
+You can enable additional appenders using ``Enable`` method of logger.

 ##### File
 ```Go